ninabarzh/ipa/content/en/docs/guides/device.md

 menu:
   sidebar:  # Adds to Docsy's auto-generated sidebar
     weight: 15
 description: "Phones and laptops often carry more of your life than you realise.
-This section helps you spot hidden risks, check for tracking, and safely take back control—especially if the device was gifted or set up “as a favour”."
+This section helps you spot hidden risks, check for tracking, and safely take back control, especially if the device was gifted or set up “as a favour”."
 ---

 ## How to check a phone for stalkerware or suspicious apps

 If your phone feels like it has a second pair of eyes, you might be right.
 It’s not paranoia if someone installed something when you weren’t looking.
-Let’s go through the calm way to check—without making noise.
+Let’s go through the calm way to check, without making noise.

 1. Subtle signs something’s wrong

 * Battery draining quickly for no good reason
 * Strange behaviour (screen flashing, overheating, sluggishness)
 * Apps you don’t remember installing
-* Unexplained data use—especially if mobile data is off
+* Unexplained data use, especially if mobile data is off

 None of these alone prove anything, but together?
 Worth a closer look.